HamdiTarek/Self_Driving_Car/README.md

 More you train the car more you will get good result.
 Files :
 We're going to use Udacity's self driving car simulator as a testbed for training an autonomous car : https://github.com/udacity/self-driving-car-sim

+Dependencies
+You can install all dependencies by running one of the following commands

+You need a anaconda or miniconda to use the environment setting.

+# Use TensorFlow without GPU
+conda env create -f environments.yml

+# Use TensorFlow with GPU
+conda env create -f environment-gpu.yml